 Each Yoga Studio has its own demands and needs and not all types of teachers can fit into your studio.
-Though there are some universal standards of teachers, you’ll come across teachers with widely varying experience levels from many different schools of thought.
+Though there are some universal standards of teachers, you’ll come across best yoga teachers with widely varying experience levels from many different schools of thought.
 So find those teachers that fit in your yoga styles and teaching approaches.
 You could just try classes and see what you find from them.

 You can easily differentiate from their various Yoga styles and backgrounds.
 This more important because most of the western yoga studios are more physical in nature.
 Like most practices fall under the umbrella of Hatha yoga, guided by the Eight Limbs of Yoga, as explained in the Yoga Sutras of Patanjali.
 Practices range from moral and personal observances to meditation.
 To ignore those lesser-exposed sides of yoga is to reduce yoga to a mere workout.

 Krishnamacharya is credited with bringing Hatha yoga to the west through his students: B.K.S.
 Iyengar, Sri K. Pattabhi Jois, Indra Devi, and TKV Desikachar, who created their own styles to carry on his teachings and eventually influence the types of classes you might experience at a studio today.

 Here are few of the most popular types of yoga styles that can then help you differentiate the type of yoga teacher you are looking for:

 - For only physical poses and mental practices of mind body and soul Ashtanga yoga teachers are required.
 Here the teacher teach Yoga by certain levels before moving further in her/his yoga lessons.